Cadmium Analysis - Cadmium Cyanide Bath

 If you are new to plating, there is much to learn.
 You may consider the distance learning courses offered by e.g., http://www.materialsfinishing.org/

 Q. Geoff, thanks for the response.
 I will attempt to answer your queries in the order which you dispensed them.

 I do not have a fume hood, however the area is fairly well ventilated as is the shop.
 I am aware of the dangers of cyanide, the quickest routes of exposure, warning signs and slight first aid, though there are two large hospitals less than 2 miles from the shop.That being said, I appreciate the concern.

-I have a copy of "the chemical analysis of electroplating solution" by T.H.
+I have a copy of "The Chemical Analysis of Electroplating Solutions" [linked by editor to info about book at Amazon] by T.H.
 Irvine although it is somewhat dated and preaches a sulfide method for metal determination.

 I will have to look into an Atomic Absorption Kit.